sighack/sighack.github.io/_posts/2018-01-03-getting-creative-with-perlin-noise-fields.md

 Think of the canvas as a two-dimensional force field.
 Each point on the canvas is assigned a direction in which it's "force" redirects particles.

-So for example, by assigning random directions of force for every point on the canvas, we end up with the following.
+So for example, by assigning random directions of force for every point on the canvas, we might end up with the following.

 ![](/public/images/2018-01-03-getting-creative-with-perlin-noise-fields/random_force_field.png)

-To give a more organic feel to the randomness, Perlin noise is used instead in determining the directions of forces.
+Now, to give a more organic feel to the randomness, Perlin noise is used instead in determining the directions of forces.
 [Adrian Biagioli has a great writeup](http://flafla2.github.io/2014/08/09/perlinnoise.html) explaining how it works in detail.
-What we end up with is the following.
+Using Perlin noise, what we end up with is something along these lines.

 ![](/public/images/2018-01-03-getting-creative-with-perlin-noise-fields/noise_force_field.png)

-As you can see, the directions have a much smoother feel than the jumpy and jarring random version.
+As you can see, the directions have a much smoother feel compared to jarring changes in the random version.

-With this in place, the next step is to release some particles onto the canvas and simulate their movement as affected by the underlying forces.
+With this in place, the next step is to release some particles onto the canvas and simulate their movement as effected by the underlying forces.

 ![](/public/images/2018-01-03-getting-creative-with-perlin-noise-fields/particle_final.png)

 That's it!
+Like I said, it's pretty simple.

 I added some basic classes to help me organize the code better.
 Primarily, I wanted to be able to define particle sets, each containing one or more particles and a custom drawing function.
 I also implemented classes to help me layer particle sets.
 That way I can have a sequence of layers which are drawn on the canvas one after the other, and a layer is finished only when all particle sets assigned to a given layer have been simulated a certain number of steps.